Psst- For everyone asking what we did for Easter and what Clara found in her basket – check out those details here on Young House Life.

-- Update and paint the vanity in the master bathroom <– oops, we still haven’t updated and painted the base, but we removed the chunky granite lip around the backsplash and hung our quatrefoil mirror and painted the walls, so that’s a start
+- Update and paint the vanity in the main bathroom <– oops, we still haven’t updated and painted the base, but we removed the chunky granite lip around the backsplash and hung our quatrefoil mirror and painted the walls, so that’s a start

 Paint the dark brick fireplace in the kitchen

 - Add crown molding to the guest room, the playroom, and the nursery

 - Wallpaper something (we’re down with some fun tone on tone pattern – maybe in the hall bathroom or the playroom)

 - Chalkboard paint something.
 It’s too much fun to deny the bean.